 Medically Necessary Services

-If a service or treatment is considered “medically necessary” by your doctor, it should be covered under Part B. Part B also covers ambulance services, durable equipment, lab tests, and medications that are administered by a healthcare professional outside of your home.
+If a service or treatment is considered “medically necessary” by your doctor, it should be covered under Part B. Part B also covers ambulance services, durable equipment, lab tests, some chiropractic care and medications that are administered by a healthcare professional outside of your home.

 Cost of Medicare Part B